Goto - Tutorials

 The Promo Text

-is 80 characters; word it with keywords and a catchy relevant phrase.
+is usually 80 characters; word it with keywords and a catchy relevant phrase.

 Link To Your Website

-In addition to your Google Product Listing page, you can also have a
+At Google, in addition to your Google App Listing profile page, you can also have a

 where you can add a link to your website; include a logo, and also